William Estep

 Hexagon Swatch

 The Crazy Quilt swatch block knitting continues!
 In Barbara Walker’s A Treasury of Knitting Patterns Vol 1, page 67, the Hexagon Pattern is an interesting mix of colors and slip stitches.
+This stitch pattern is deceptively simple.
+The garter stitch rows are slipped in alternating checks against a smooth background of stockinette stitch.

 Read More